sarthaksarm/Port-of-SimAVR/README.md

 <li>The timing is fixed as described for the 5V-versions.
 <li>Only .hex file format is acceptable.
 However, command has been provided to convert an elf file into .hex .</ol><br>

+<h2>Access PORT</h2>
+The port is accessible at https://sarthaksarm.github.io/Port-of-SimAVR/

 <h2>CONTRIBUTING</h2>
 We welcome the patches.
 Please submit your changes by Pull requests.<br>